Introduction to Las Vegas Visit

 Comparing the Strip to Downtown is like comparing apples and oranges.
 Each location is a unique experience with different options.
 At a high level, I could perhaps best describe Downtown as where many locals go while the Strip is where out-of-towners tend to be

 How do I know this?
 Because of reported gaming revenue for the two areas.
-For 2018, the Las Vegas Strip had $6.6 billion in gaming revenue.
-Also for 2018, Downtown Las Vegas had less than 10% of that gaming revenue or $650 million
+For 2018, the Las Vegas Strip had $6.6 billion in annual gaming revenue.
+Also for 2018, Downtown Las Vegas had less than 10% of that annual gaming revenue or $650 million

 The Strip has big casinos, big acts, and big everything else.
 Again, it’s world-famous and hardly a secret.
 Downtown Las Vegas is known as Old Vegas or merely Fremont Street.
 For many visitors, Old Vegas is the secret worth sharing.

 Old Vegas is more than one secret.
 It is perhaps as many as 15 secrets, all by itself.
 In advance of your Las Vegas visit, consider reviewing this post from The Crazy Tourist, 15 Best Things to Do in Downtown Las Vegas.

 If you are staying on or slightly off the Las Vegas Strip but want to visit downtown Las Vegas or vice versa, how do you get there?
 How far apart are they?

 Downtown and the Strip are about two to five miles apart.
 With light traffic on Las Vegas Boulevard, it takes 15 to 20 minutes to drive from mid-Strip to the Fremont Street Experience.
 This time applies to

 Otherwise, there’s taking the bus, walking, rideshare services like Uber and Lyft, and taking a taxi.
 It’s a two-mile walk from the Stratosphere on the north end of the Strip.